 Fees and Rates

-Some loans from HomeBridge require an origination fee.
-Just as with any lender, pay careful attention to all fees that are listed in your estimate once you submit your application.
+Some HomeBridge mortgage loans require an origination fee.
+Just as with any lender, pay careful attention to all lender fees listed in your estimate once you submit your application.

 HomeBridge’s Mortgage Process

 You can start the mortgage application in one of three ways: online, on the phone, or in person at a HomeBridge branch.
 If you choose to apply through HomeBridge’s website, you’ll be redirected to the Encompass Loan Center.